raspberrypilearning/anime-expressions/en/step_4.md

 --- task ---

+--- /task ---

-Add the `border-top` class to your `footer` code to apply a thick coloured line to the top of the footer.
+Add the `border-top` class to your `footer` code to apply a thick border to the top of your footer.

 --- code ---
 ---